 Celebrations: Take Your Foot Off the Gas (Once in a While)

-The end of iteration demo/review is a chance to show off what the team has accomplished, and it’s often been a real race (oh, that’s why it’s called a sprint!) to the finish line.
-So it’s often more a sigh of relief than a shout of joy accompanies this ceremony.
-So don’t skip the celebration of what value has been created, how it benefits the customer, nor glance over any adversity the team has overcome – through key process improvements for example.
+The end of the iteration demo/review is a chance to show off what the team has accomplished, and it’s often been a real race (oh, that’s why it’s called a sprint!) to the finish line.
+So it’s often more a sigh of relief than a shout of joy accompanying this ceremony.
+So don’t skip the celebration of what value has been created, and how it benefits the customer, nor glance over any adversity the team has overcome – through key process improvements for example.
 (See Sprint Demo and Review for more on this topic…)

 And one more thing – does the team always have to rush ahead to the next sprint?
-What if we tapped into the “sustainable pace” credo of Scrum and allow the team to take their foot off the gas once in awhile?
+What if we tapped into the “sustainable pace” credo of Scrum and allow the team to take their foot off the gas once in a while?
 Work a “6 x 2 +1” cycle: six two-week iterations, followed by a 1 week “do something else” – maybe it’s a hack week.
-A chance to explore something new and have a bit of fun… Relieve the high pressure that builds over extended periods of time and leads to a poor inner work life and thus poor performance.
+A chance to explore something new and have a bit of fun… Relieve the high pressure that builds over extended periods of time and leads to poor inner work life and thus poor performance.

 And there’s no reason not to celebrate more frequently.
 Have an ample supply of kudo cards on hand in the team space (Starbucks gift cards) that any team member can give to another as a way of saying a simple “thanks.”
 Get gong.
-Ring it when the team has pushed something customer facing.
+Ring it when the team has pushed something customer-facing.
 Don’t skip thru “stars’” at the retro.
-Have a monthly all hands where your teams get acknowledged in a big way for feature releases that went live over the past 30 days.
+Have a monthly all-hands where your teams get acknowledged in a big way for feature releases that went live over the past 30 days.

 How to Notice